 When it comes to styling an investment property, the aim of the game is create a warm and inviting space — and to do this with a modest budget as every dollar spent should see a return on investment.

-It may not be possible to make all the changes you want to initially which is why we always start by doing a walk through to assess what the priorities are.
+It may not be possible to make all the changes you want to initially which is why we always start by doing a walk through to identify your priorities.
 As you walk through, ask yourself: is there anything that looks damaged and needs repair, any furniture that desperately needs changing, or any areas that look void or cold?

 On a recent investment property we styled, the list of priorities were:

 - a rug in a neutral colour to create a living room zone and soften the heavier furniture pieces

 - new artwork that felt less ‘hotely’ and more contemporary/abstract

 - new cushions in a colour palette to complement the artwork